Judge upholds rights of ‘gay cure’ quacks

 SHORTLY after the start of a lawsuit supported by a Christian legal group – the Pacific Justice Institute – a Californian judge with the reputation of being a “nutcase”, ruled yesterday that the First Amendment rights of psychiatrists, psychologists and other mental health professionals who engage in wholly discredited “reparative” or “conversion” therapy outweigh concern that the practice poses a danger to young people.

-According to this report, US District Court Judge William Shubb, nominated for the bench by George H W Bush, temporarily blocked California from enforcing a first-of-its-kind law that bars licensed psychotherapists from working to change the sexual orientation of gay minors
+According to this report, US District Court Judge William Shubb, pictured above, who was nominated for the bench by George H W Bush, temporarily blocked California from enforcing a first-of-its-kind law that bars licensed psychotherapists from working to change the sexual orientation of gay minors

 But he limited the scope of his order to just the three charlatans who appealed to him to overturn the measure.